 Guide to Internship Program in Medical Laboratory Science

-Application deadline each year: March 1 (program year runs 52 weeks and begins in August)
+Application deadline each year: March 1 (program year runs Fall, Spring and Summer terms)

 Positions available each year: 12

 Standard Occupational Classification, 29-2011, Medical or Clinical Lab Technologist

 Program costs: Tutition, fees, books $29,000 - Financial Assistance is Available